lxgr-linux/pokete/README.md

 - [x] A store to buy Poketeballs

 ## Dependencies
-Pokete depends on python3 and the python-scrap_engine module.
+Pokete depends on python3 and the scrap_engine module.
 On windows pynput has to be installed too.

 ## Contributing